January 29, 2013

 |My grandfather and me|

 He was always in the thick of things when our family got together.
-There were the Fourth of July’s at his house when either he or my mother were the unwitting target of the pyrotechnics, the family dinners around my grandmother’s beautiful table where he led grace, perfectly carved the turkey, and sipped on Manhattans.
+There were the Fourth of July’s at his house when either he or my mother were the unwitting target of the pyrotechnics.
+The family dinners around my grandmother’s beautiful table where he led grace, perfectly carved the turkey, and sipped on Brandy Manhattans.
 There were the infamous Christmas gift exchanges in his basement and the constant talk of our beloved Green Bay Packers.

 It wasn’t until I got older that I learned more about his life as a man.
 He seemed to defy all odds, and there were many.
 He was born with nothing.
 Raised without privilege, opportunity, or example.
 Nothing was handed to him, even as a child.
 He grew up poor in Wisconsin, his father died when he was young leaving him without a male role model and he was raised mostly by an aunt.
 No one would have been surprised if he wouldn’t have amounted to much.
 After all, he had nothing to start with.
 On January 11, 1944 at 17 he lied about his age and enlisted in the Army, barely surviving his months overseas in France and Germany.
 He served his country proudly and fiercely but was gravely injured at the Battle of Spicheren Heights.
 He arrived back in the states, still healing and with no home or place to call his own.
 He had to rebuild his young life and very much alone.
 Until he met my grandmother…

 Their love story began when they were barely into their adulthood, though he’d already become quite adept at surviving harsh circumstances and uncertain futures.
-He met my grandmother at a mutual friend’s wedding, a sheltered but beautiful and feisty homecoming queen raised on a farm who knew very little about the war or what my grandfather had endured, but they quickly found their match.
+He met my grandmother at her sister’s wedding.
+His future wife, my grandma Theresa was a sheltered but beautiful and feisty homecoming queen raised on a farm who knew very little about the war or what my grandfather had endured, but they quickly found their match in each other.

 The night they married, he took her, for the first time, to the home that they would share.
 The first home he’d ever really known, something they would build, something that they would fiercely protect, even at the end.
 For furniture, they had a single chair, but he would say it was the warmest comfort he’d ever experienced walking into that house that night.
 And for her, he came to be the rock she’d depend on as she raised their family that began just 10 months after their wedding when my aunt was born.
 Once again, he rose to the challenge.
 No longer just taking care of himself, he selflessly began his role as their provider.
 Despite their differences they were well-matched.
 Passing back and forth the needs and the burdens of one another, her giving him a safe place always to return, him giving her a constant means and an abiding reason to provide one.
 Their precious home only existed because they made it together, for one another and for their growing family.